ParaMarcosEl/flight-game/README.md

 ## 📺 UI & HUD

 - Speedometer with current ship speed
-- Acceleration / braking indicators
 - Mini-map with curve projection and real-time markers
 - Lap counter and checkpoint tracking